FSoft-AI4Code/codevista_readme/README.md

 CodeVista, developed by the AI Center at FPT Software, enhances coding efficiency through an AI-driven, interactive prompting interface.
 Ideal for developers seeking streamlined coding assistance.

-CodeVista is 100% free to use for FPT Software users.

 ---

 </div>